 While there are different treatments, including medication, psychotherapy is mainly used.

-One type of therapy that worked for me is cognitive therapy, which is a type of talk therapy that helps illuminate ways of thinking, also known as cognitive patterns — which in my case were guilt over not being able to help more — that keep a person stuck.
+One type of therapy that worked for me is cognitive behavioral therapy, or CBT.
+This involves a type of talk therapy that helps illuminate ways of thinking, also known as cognitive patterns — which in my case were guilt over not being able to help more — that keep a person stuck.

 Other patterns include negative self-belief and fear of something traumatic happening again.